+Reports to: Graphics/GIS Analyst

-Reports to: GIS Coordinator Classification: Non-Exempt
+Classification: Non-Exempt Date Updated: January 2020

-GENERAL STATEMENT OF DUTIES: Prepares maps, drawings, charts and other visual aids for reports and studies; maintains a file of maps and GIS data; does related work as required.
+GENERAL STATEMENT OF DUTIES: Prepares maps, graphics, drawings, charts and other visual aids for reports and studies; maintains a files of graphics, maps, and GIS data; does related work as required.

-DISTINGUISHING FEATURES OF THE CLASS: The employee in this class is responsible for the preparation of graphics, including graphs, tables, charts, maps and artwork to be used in Commission reports, newsletters and other publications.
-The GIS Specialist develops digital geographic data for use in geographic analyses and assists in the inventory phase of the planning program or elementary work in connection with the preparation of report material for comprehensive studies.
-The GIS Specialist also has responsibility for maintaining a file inventory containing data on maps and GIS Data.
-Work is performed under the supervision of the GIS Coordinator, who checks work for completion and accuracy, but employees are expected to perform increasingly difficult work with greater independence.
-The GIS Specialist performs some supervision of student interns.
+DISTINGUISHING FEATURES OF THE CLASS: The employee in this class is responsible for the preparation of graphics, including graphs, tables, charts, maps and artwork to be used in Commission reports, newsletters and other publications and to keep inventory files on each of these items.
+The Graphics/GIS Technician develops digital geographic data for use in geographic analysis and assists in the inventory phase of the planning program or elementary work in connection with the preparation of report materials for various planning studies.
+Work is performed under the supervision of the GIS Specialist.
+Employees in this grade are expected to perform increasingly difficult work with greater independence.

-- Digitizes and updates GIS files of towns, villages, cities, counties and other areas showing location and identity of base map features, natural resource information, zoning and land use classification, transportation features, community facilities and other natural and developed features; - Performs land use and special field inventories. - Creates and plots maps of GIS data for reports and studies; - Develops database structures for data input; - Takes and processes orders for aerial photos, census mapping information and floodplain information; - Copies and binds planning reports; - Maintains a file inventory containing data on maps and GIS data; and - Participates in regional GIS Users group and other professional development activities.
+- 1. Creates, updates, and plots GIS files of towns, villages, cities, counties and other areas showing location and identity of base map features, natural resource information, zoning and land use classification, transportation features, community facilities and other natural and developed features; - 2.
+Performs land use and special field inventories and surveys; - 3.
+Creates graphics and illustrations for use in reports and other publications; - 4.
+Creates and updates interactive online web and story maps; - 5.
+Develops database structures for data input; - 6.
+Assists staff with printing and finalizing of reports and publications; - 7.
+Assists the GIS Specialist with staff and/or community GIS training - 8.
+Maintains an inventory of map data, graphics files, and GIS related items; and - 9.
+Participates in regional GIS Users group and other professional development activities.

-REQUIRED KNOWLEDGE, SKILLS AND ABILITIES: Good knowledge of principles and use of Geographic Information System software; good knowledge of computer aided drafting (CAD); some knowledge of the principles and techniques utilized in graphics presentations; some knowledge of cartographic principles; some knowledge of database management and graphic presentation software; knowledge of principles of planning and land use interpretation; ability to follow oral and written directions; accuracy.
+REQUIRED KNOWLEDGE, SKILLS AND ABILITIES: Working knowledge of principles and use of GIS software, the Adobe Creative Suite (including Illustrator, InDesign, and Photoshop), and principles and techniques utilized in graphics presentations and software; knowledge of cartographic principles and database management; knowledge of principles of planning and land use interpretation; ability to follow oral and written directions; accurate.

-ACCEPTABLE EXPERIENCE AND TRAINING: Some experience with Geographic Information Systems and Computer Aided Drafting systems and completion of college; or any combination of experience and training which provides the required knowledge, skills and abilities.
+ACCEPTABLE EXPERIENCE AND TRAINING: Some experience with Geographic Information Systems, graphic design, and completion of an Associate's Degree in a related field; or any combination of experience and training which provides the required knowledge, skills and abilities.